Enginar220/StartingWithSql/README.md

 # StartingWithSql
-#I am writing my first codes about postgresql to this file
+#I will insert my first sql codes to this file
+#I began to learn sql with postgresql
+#I hope that good things will happen...

+#"Ey can hüması,bize şu sayfadan bir sayfa okur musun?.."